 Reflect on your feedback

-If you’ve had a number of rejections at interview stage, you can gain a better picture of why you are being rejected.
+If you’ve had a number of rejections at the interview stage, you can gain a better picture of why you are being rejected.
 Is there one aspect you always fall down on?
-For example, do you get too nervous, fail to make eye contact and forget to smile?
+For example, do you get too nervous, fail to make eye contact, and forget to smile?
 Is there one aspect that you don’t know enough about?
 For example, do you have enough experience in the marketing side of the business?

 Once you’ve identified recurring themes you can then look at improving them.
 This might include going to a coach who can help you overcome your nerves on the day and spending more time practicing your interview techniques with friends and family so that your body language is spot on.
 Or maybe it’s taking up a project at work or an online course to help you develop specific skills that you are missing.

 If you’ve got to the point where you keep getting rejected whether it’s pre or post-interview stage, maybe it’s time to think about whether the jobs you are applying for are right for you.
 If you’ve never got through to an interview do you have too little or too much experience?
 Are you applying for too many jobs, most of which are unrelated to your experience?
 If this is the case you might want to narrow down your options, spending more time researching the role, the company, its culture, and the team you will be working with to gauge your suitability before applying for the role.

 Remember that you are never going to land every job you apply for.
 Not in a million years.
 Instead, use the setbacks to help you identify ways you can grow and develop, and can ultimately move forward in your career.
 Having the ability to overcome obstacles is a great asset in any career, and job rejection is a good place to start.